WolferyScripting/WolferyJS/README.md

 An overview of how these are structured can be found in the [schema.ts](https://github.com/WolferyScripting/WolferyJS/blob/dev/schema/schema.ts) file as typebox json schema definitions.<br>
 To regenerate the collections & models, simply run `pnpm build:schema`.
 Subcommands exist to run only rebuild specifics.

-Do not directly edit anything in the [generated](https://github.com/WolferyScripting/WolferyJS/tree/dev/generated) folder, or the comments on collections or models.
-The first line and any line containing `@resourceID` will be overwritten when the schema is built.
+Do not directly edit anything in the [generated](https://github.com/WolferyScripting/WolferyJS/tree/dev/generated) folder, or the comments on collections or models.<br>
+The first line on collections and models and any line containing `@resourceID` will be overwritten when the schema is built.<br>
+If an interface needs to be exported from a collection or model, export it at the bottom of the file and re-export it from [util/types.d.ts](https://github.com/WolferyScripting/WolferyJS/blob/dev/lib/util/types.d.ts)